Foreign Language Proficiency Certification

 Global Languages, in conjunction with BYU, can administer non-unit earning proficiency exams in the languages listed below.

 Please be aware that a proficiency requirement in a foreign language is different from a foreign language course/credit hours requirement.
 Again, it is important that you know that proficiency verification acquired through a BYU exam does NOT award transcript credit.
 It is simply a process to verify with your advisor that you have at third semester (201 level) proficiency in a language other than English.
-It is your responsibility to verify with your adviser if your program of study has a proficiency requirement AND if the adviser will accept the BYU exam results to satisfy that requirement.
+It is your responsibility to verify with your advisor if your program of study has a proficiency vs. credit requirement AND if the advisor will accept the BYU exam results to satisfy that requirement.

 Most Bachelor of Arts programs at NAU require students to be proficient through the fourth semester of a foreign language (202 level).

 For credit by examination purposes, you have the option of earning CLEP in the following languages: